damiannolan/simulated-annealing-playfair-cipher-breaker/README.md

 ## Using *n*-Gram Statistics as a Heuristic Function
 An n-gram (gram = word or letter) is a substring of a word(s) of length n and can be used to measure how similar some decrypted text is to English.
-For example, the quadgrams (4-grams) of the word “HAPPYDAYS” are “HAPP”, “APPY”, “PPYD”, “PYDA”, “YDAY” and “DAYS”.
+For example, the quadgrams (4-grams) of the word "HAPPYDAYS" are "HAPP", "APPY", "PPYD", "PYDA", "YDAY" and "DAYS".
 A fitness measure or heuristic score can be computed from the frequency of occurrence of a 4-gram, q, as follows: P(*q*) = count(*q*) / *n*, where *n* is the total number of 4- grams from a large sample source.
-An overall probability of the phrase “HAPPYDAYS” can be accomplished by multiplying the probability of each of its 4-grams:
+An overall probability of the phrase "HAPPYDAYS" can be accomplished by multiplying the probability of each of its 4-grams:

 ```